Xu Xiaoxi: Desire Street (2011)

 The premiere of Desire Street in Spain took place in 2014 at the Asturian Film Festival (obtaining the "Best Film Jury Award" and a nomination for Best Actress: Alejandra Walker).
 In China was screened at the Contemporary Art Museum A4 of Sichuan also in 2014.

 Mei Mei (2009)

 Mei Mei, his first year graduation film at "New York Film Academy", was written by Xu Xiaoxi and Roberto F. Canuto.
 The film premiere at Hungary's Slow International Film Festival, a successor to the 32-year-old prestigious Hungary Film Festival born of the Film Art Initiative.
 Mei Mei was screened in late August 2009 to an international crowd and was received as one of the festival's finest.
 After the screening the reactions were very positive, and it was received as one of the festival finest works.
 Some of the media mention that Mei Mei is a "beautiful and heartbreaking love story".

-In addition to the festival selection, the film received a nomination for Best Cinematography at the Kodak Scholarship Awards 2009, in representation of NYFA from Universal Studios, Hollywood.
+In addition to the festival selection, the film received a nomination for Best Cinematography at the Kodak Scholarship Awards 2009, in representation of NYFA, Hollywood.
 The director of photography of Mei Mei was the filmmaker and usual collaborator of Xu, Canuto.